gabrielcurrie/apt-group-attribution/README.md

 # APT Group Attribution

-This repository tracks public statements by Governments on the attribution of state-sponsored hacking incidents or groups.
+This repository tracks public statements by Governments and international organisations on the attribution of state-sponsored hacking incidents or groups.

 * [Russia](#Russia)
 * [China](#China)